Tokyo issues Japan's first same-sex partner certificates

 Hiroko Masuhara and Koyuki Higashi arrived at city hall in the trendy Shibuya district early in the morning to collect the certificate that will allow them to rent an apartment, visit each other in hospital and gain a variety of other benefits as a couple.

-"I am exhilarated that the city I am living has recognised my partner as my family," a smiling Masuhara told reporters.
+"I am exhilarated that the city I am living has recognized my partner as my family," a smiling Masuhara told reporters.

 Shibuya and Setagaya, considered the wealthiest of Tokyo's 23 wards, began issuing the certificates on Thursday.
 While the papers do not provide any legal recognition of same-sex unions, all agreed that it was an important beginning.